A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 Max approach grade

-0 %
+<1 %

-RiskDominant westerly wind (5 m/s mean, gusts to 8).
-Establish a windbreak along the western boundary (€20,000–€50,000 at ~€10–25/m) before any planting or building.
+RiskDominant wind exposure (5 m/s annual mean).
+Establish a windbreak along the upwind boundary (£20,000–£49,000, including three years of establishment care) before any planting or building.

 The layers compute the data; the maps make it readable.
 Every claim above traces to one of these.
 Read the note, then the map illustrating it.
+Ten design maps come with every dossier; the Ruggedness plate, the two catchment plates and the Water Strategy plate below are here because this parcel was read at a fine enough elevation resolution, and had the catchment data and the inflow points, to draw them.

 01 · Satellite